 Operational visibility is not a single metric or system.
 It is the aggregate of six distinct information streams, each of which must be current, accurate and accessible to the management team on a routine basis.

 Qualified pipeline by stage, weighted by probability and by margin — not just by value.
 Pipeline that is visible only as a revenue number without margin or close probability context is not actionable as a forecasting input.
+A full pipeline does not always mean growth — pipeline quality and conversion discipline are distinct from pipeline volume.

 Gross margin by customer, updated monthly and accessible by account manager.
 Without customer-level margin visibility, pricing decisions are made without understanding their P&L consequence — and mix deterioration is invisible until it appears in the consolidated result.